 Please note that infant formula is the only accepted breastmilk substitute for babies.
 Parents should refrain from using plain cow, sheep, goat, or rice milk when feeding their infant as they do not have the correct balance of nutrients that are suited for the baby’s needs.
 Doctors are also against the use of toddler milk as well as the homemade formula.

-According to the World Health Organization, the recommendation for the best formula milk for your baby should be based on their medical needs.
-Hence, consulting a doctor or a pediatrician is an important step.
+According to the World Health Organization, the recommendation for the best formula milk for baby should be based on their medical needs.
+Hence, consulting a pediatrician is an important step.

 What are the Available Formula Milk Preparations?